England

 4. Day 7: Greenwich, Richmond, Hampstead Heath or a slower final day.

-• Oxford: from London Paddington, the fastest trains take around 45–52 minutes.
+• Oxford: from Paddington, the fastest trains take around 45–52 minutes.

 • Cambridge: from King’s Cross, the fastest trains take around 49 minutes.